Rotations

 Player tiles and badges

-- Jersey number in a small green circle
+- Jersey number in a small chip (football only — netball squads typically don't use them)

 - First name and last initial

-- A zone-minute bar at the bottom — a thin horizontal bar colour-coded by zone showing how much time this player has spent where (blue = back, purple = centre, orange = forward)
+- A time bar at the bottom: a thin horizontal bar colour-coded by area showing how much time this player has spent where

-When a player is part of a pending swap suggestion:
+When a player is part of a pending swap suggestion (rolling subs):

 - A ↑ badge marks the player coming on from the bench